Echinaceae (Compositae)

 E. pupurea ‘Magnus Superior’ - A nice, long flowering cultivar of the purple coneflower.
 July to September.
 4’-5’ with flowers.

 E. tennesseensis ‘Rocky Top’ - Tap rooted, upward curving, deep pink flowers.
 Long blooming.
 A species found growing in isolated patch in Tennessee.
+Probably related to augustifolia.

-Sold in quart size pots.
+Sold in deep 6” pots.